mvolkmann/hono-htmx-turso/README.md

 # cloudflare-hono-htmx-turso

-This project provides an example of hosting a web app in Cloudflare using htmx as the web library, Hono as the server library, and Turso as the database host.
+This project provides an example of hosting a web app in Cloudflare.
+The web app uses htmx as the web library, Hono as the server library, Zod for HTTP request validation, and Turso as the database host.

-You can follow these steps to create and deploy this app yourself.
+Follow these steps to create and deploy this app yourself.
-We will start by holding data in memory.
-Later we will move it to a Turso (SQLite) database.

 1. Install <a href="https://bun.sh" target="_blank">Bun</a>.